-At the Choir with No Name, we take great care to safeguard personal data provided by our supporters and to process this data fairly and lawfully in accordance with the Data Protection Act 1998 and the incoming General Data Protection Regulations 2018 (GDPR)
+At the Choir with No Name, we take great care to safeguard personal data provided by our supporters and to process this data fairly and lawfully in accordance with the Data Protection Act 2018 and the General Data Protection Regulations 2018 (GDPR)

 When providing details about yourself you can be confident that: